mrkgnao/ariadne-old/README.md

 This repo hosts an in-progress experiment that seeks to construct a useful *exocortex*, a system that augments the mind with non-human capabilities of memory formation and information retrieval, using Haskell, PostgreSQL, and more than a little inspiration from `org-mode`.

-It also hosts
+It also hosts the Edible and Amalgam projects, which will possibly be split into their own repos later.

+## Edible

-- Edible, a database interface for Haskell forked from [tisch](https://github.com/k0001/tisch), [Opaleye](https://github.com/tomjaguarpaw/haskell-opaleye/), and [postgresql-simple](https://github.com/lpsmith/postgresql-simple).
+Edible is a database interface for Haskell forked from [tisch](https://github.com/k0001/tisch), [Opaleye](https://github.com/tomjaguarpaw/haskell-opaleye/), and [postgresql-simple](https://github.com/lpsmith/postgresql-simple).
+The goal is to remove the redundancies between the first two libraries and "inline" as much code and library logic as possible, staying as close to Tisch as possible.

-- Amalgam, a monadic logger forked from [fast-logger](https://www.stackage.org/package/fast-logger) and [monad-logger](https://www.stackage.org/package/monad-logger).
+## Amalgam

+Amalgam is a logging monad transformer.
+It's intended to be a thin layer over a fork of [fast-logger](https://www.stackage.org/package/fast-logger) and [monad-logger](https://www.stackage.org/package/monad-logger), providing concurrent and pretty terminal logging.

 ## Credits